aabdelmohsen/LogsIngestion_Spark_Kafka_Cassandra/README.md

 # LogsIngestion

-Logs ingestion project is created using Apache Spark Structured Streaming to stream logs data from Apache Kafka and do some modification over the data and save them inside Apache Cassandra.
+Logs ingestion project is created using Apache Spark Structured Streaming to stream logs data from Apache Kafka and apply filtering, cleaning and mapping over the dataframe and save the new records inside Apache Cassandra.